You have no items in your shopping cart.

 IL-17 Family

 Members of the IL-17 family include IL-17A, IL-17B, IL-17C, IL-17D, IL-17E (also known as IL-25), and IL-17F.
-These cytokines are involved in promoting inflammation, recruiting immune cells to sites of infection or tissue damage, and enhancing barrier functions.
+They act primarily by recruiting neutrophils and stimulating the production of antimicrobial peptides.